-It’s essential that the intrusion is gentle, otherwise it can be perceived as aggressive or rude.
-You can even prepare the coachee, explain that the coach will interrupt her sometimes in a way that might surprise her.
+The intrusion must be gentle, otherwise, it can be perceived as aggressive or rude.
+You can even prepare the coachee and explain that the coach will interrupt her sometimes in a way that might surprise her.

 If the coachee does get offended, the coach has to ask why they feel so, so they can talk about it.

-Curiosity is what brought me to coaching: I was looking for a better way to help teams work through their transformation journeys.
+Curiosity brought me to coaching: I was looking for a better way to help teams work through their transformation journeys.

-Coaching is a powerful agent of change, as of the emphasis on curiosity, the questions it evokes, while the answers and resources lay in the coachee, waiting to be discovered.
+Coaching is a powerful agent of change as of the emphasis on curiosity and the questions it evokes.
+At the same time, the answers and resources lay in the coachee, waiting to be discovered.

 The best coaches tend to be naturally curious.

 How do you maintain curiosity in coaching?
-By asking questions, rather than giving answers, judgments or opinion.
+By asking questions rather than giving answers, judgments or opinions.
 But not all questions are equal, the type of question is just as important.

 Curious questions are open, expansive, provocative, and exploratory, different from questions that elicit information:

-The deadliest questions are the ones that ask for YES/NO answer:
+The deadliest questions are the ones that ask for YES/NO answers:

 Curiosity builds the coaching relationship and allows for safe exploration.
-Being curious implies that the coach (1) is not attached to a particular path for her coachee and (2) is always intentional about seeking out meaning, uncovering insights, discovering learning for the coachee.
+Being curious implies that the coach (1) is not attached to a particular path for her coaches, and (2) is always intentional about seeking out meaning, uncovering insights, and discovering learning for the coachee.

-It is essential that the coach asks questions for the coachee, not for herself, otherwise she might slip into problem-solving.
+The coach must ask questions for the coachee, not for herself, otherwise, she might slip into problem-solving.